Eddy-Chan-28/hacktonanalyticsgrads/README.md

 Ensure matplotlib and scikit-learn are installed using: pip install

 ## Running
-To run our model first our notebooks should be uploaded into the ML_Hackathon folder
+To run our model first our notebooks should be uploaded into the ML_Hackathon folder and then the notebooks below can be ran.

 ## Notebooks
+- The working model:
+- Testing models: